Ku-ring-gai High School logo

 • Textiles and Design Stage 6.

-Technological and applied studies enables people to manage, interpret, shape and alter their environment to improve their quality of life at home, school, in work places and in the broader community.
+Technological and Applied Studies enables people to manage, interpret, shape and alter their environment to improve their quality of life at home, school, in work places and in the broader community.
 Technology education integrates both procedural and conceptual knowledge and develops skills in enterprise and initiative.

 Technology mandatory